 Once you know where to look there is no missing this white building with its blue dome adorned with gold which definitely would not look out of place in St Petersburg but is, instead, at home in Chiswick.
 Located on Harvard Road, the Cathedral of the Dormition of the Mother of God and the Royal Martyrs holds a regular schedule of services, mostly in Church Slavonic but the Sunday Liturgy is also translated into English.

 The interior of the Church is every bit as impressive as the exterior with ornate carvings, wood detailing, and religious iconography.
 Certainly, an unusual one to add to your itinerary but awe-inspiring nonetheless.

 The Finnish Church Sauna

-Head to Soho from the Montcalm hotel London and you will find Lina Stores, an Italian delicatessen which imports and sells authentic Italian produce, freshly made pasta, cakes, hot dishes and Italian coffee.
+Head to Soho and you will find Lina Stores, an Italian delicatessen which imports and sells authentic Italian produce, freshly made pasta, cakes, hot dishes, and Italian coffee.
 Soho became popular with Italian migrants following the Second World War and although the area has moved on, Lina Stores has held strong and is a real slice of Italy with a family feel to boot.

 The Cook Islands

 There are many large nations represented in London but did you know that it is possible to find evidence of one of the smallest nations here as well?

 The Cook Islands in the South Pacific are named after the British Royal Navy Captain, James Cook and you can find artifacts from his voyages in the Royal Museums of Greenwich and a statue of Cook himself on the grounds of the National Maritime Museum.